RobSka17/Restaurant-Website/readme.md

 - Navigate to localhost:8080 in the browser of your choice (I recommend using a current version of Microsoft Edge, Mozilla Firefox or Google Chrome).

-Images used for the background are public domain images sourced from https://www.pexels.com/
+Images used for the background are public domain images sourced from https://www.pexels.com/ Feel free to do what you want with this, but I'd love to hear from you if you plan to use anything I've produced.